What is ActProof Core Metrics Systems AioP Deployment Integration Contact

 ActProof OS

-Event-sourced enterprise operating layer for workforce management, process monitoring, and operational risk analysis.
-Every operation is an immutable event with deterministic rebuild guarantee and cryptographic state verification.
+Enterprise operating layer for workforce management, attendance tracking, and operational risk analysis.
+Every operation is an immutable event in an append-only log with deterministic rebuild guarantee.

 • Event Sourcing